siraben/freenode-exodus/readme.md

-# Projects and channels that have left Freenode
+# Projects and channels that have decided to leave Freenode

 This is a (necessarily incomplete) list of projects and channels that have decided to permanently move out of Freenode to https://libera.chat (unless stated otherwise).
 Please reach out below or on IRC if there's additions or corrections.